-Are you a Dog Trainer full of passion for dogs & people and based in Hampshire, Sussex or Surrey?
+Are you a Dog Trainer full of passion for dogs & people and based in Essex?

-We are looking for experienced, talented and positive reinforcement dog trainers to help our veterans train our rescue dogs to become assistance dogs!
+We are looking for volunteers for experienced, talented and positive reinforcement dog trainers with real people skills to help our veterans train our rescue dogs to become assistance dogs!

-If you are able to commit to 2-4 hours per week over 9 months we would love to hear from you!
+If you are able to commit to 2 or 4 hours per week over 9 months we would love to hear from you!

 This work is highly rewarding and you would be making a real difference to rescue dogs and lives affected by Post Traumatic Stress Disorder.

 To work as a dog trainer for Service Dogs UK involves working with dogs from rescue and people of all ages, some of whom may have physical or mental health problems.

 The role is to train rescue dogs to international assistance dog standards within a target period of 9 months using the structure that is in place and under our guidance.
 You’d be working alongside other trainers and volunteers, as a team, to get partnerships (Veterans & dogs) up to the required standards.